OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Additional Qualitative Analysis

-In Tab.~\ref{tab:abl_vidstg}, we quantitatively show that masked-attention (Sec.~\ref{sec:app:caphead}) helps in generating accurate object-centric captions for individual objects.
+\textbf{Masked cross-attention for object-centric captioning.} In Tab.~\ref{tab:abl_vidstg}, we quantitatively show that masked cross-attention in the object-to-text abstractor (Sec.~\ref{sec:app:caphead}) helps in generating accurate object-centric captions for individual objects.
 Fig.~\ref{fig:append_masked_caption} shows the high quality of the object-centric captions generated.
-The black caption (`a family sitting on a couch with a child') is obtained when no mask is provided in the object-to-text transformer.
-The entire image features are seen during the cross attention operation in each layer of the object-to-text transformer.
+The black colored caption (`a family sitting on a couch with a child') is obtained when no mask is provided in the object-to-text transformer.
+The entire image features are seen during the cross-attention operation in each layer of the object-to-text transformer.
 The caption fails to capture the object-centric details.

-The colored captions are generated with masked-attention for the individual objects.
-The colored captions on the left clearly highlight the effectiveness of masked attention to generate object-centric captions.
+Other colored captions are generated with masked attention for the individual objects.
+The colored captions on the left highlight the effectiveness of masked attention in generating object-centric captions.
 For example, the three persons (highlighted in cyan, grayish blue, and green) have distinct captions, each one describing the individual identities of the corresponding person.
 The school bag (light blue) is also described correctly.
 We want to note that sometimes the method fails to generate meaningful object-centric captions for small objects (captions on the right).
-We discuss this more in Sec.~\ref{sec:append:lim}.
+We discuss this more in Appendix~\ref{sec:append:lim}.